Abuelita

-Abuelita is a chocolate tablet, syrup, or powdered mix in individual packets, made by Nestlé and used to make Mexican-style hot chocolate, also known as chocolate para mesa (English: "table chocolate").
+Abuelita is a Mexican hot chocolate also known as chocolate para mesa (English: "table chocolate") owned by the Nestlé company.
 It was originally invented and commercialized in Mexico in 1939, by Fábrica de Chocolates La Azteca.
 The name is an affectionate Spanish word for "grandma" (literally translated as "little grandmother" or "granny").
-Since 1973, Mexican actress Sara García has been the image for the brand before the Swiss company acquired it in the 1990s.
+Since 1973, Mexican actress Sara García has been the image for the brand, It is now produced and sold in chocolate tablets, syrup, or individual packets of powdered mix.